 Law on Regulated Real Estate Companies The Belgian Law of 12 May 2014 on Regulated Real Estate Companies, as published in the Belgian Official Journal of 30 June 2014 and as amended from time to time.
-Legislation on Regulated Real Estate Companies The Law on Regulated Real Estate Companies and the Royal Decree on Regulated Real Estate Companies.
-N Net result excluding effects of IFRIC 21 (APM) Net result proportionally adjusted for property tax and taxes on second homes.
+Legislation on Regulated Real Estate Companies The Law on Regulated Real Estate Companies and the Royal Decree on Regulated Real Estate Companies N Net result excluding effects of IFRIC 21 (APM) Net result proportionally adjusted for property tax and taxes on second homes.
 Net assets per share (EPRA) (APM) Equity excluding the fair value of the permitted hedging instruments divided by the number of shares.
 Net assets per share (IFRS) Equity divided by the number of shares.
 Net result per share Net result divided by the average number of shares.
-0 Occupancy rate This is the ratio of the Rental Income to the Total Rent. - Portfolio result (APM) Result from the sale of investment property +/- variations in the Fair Value of investment property +/- other portfolio result.
+Occupancy rate This is the ratio of the Rental Income to the Total Rent.
+P Portfolio result (APM) Result from the sale of investment property +/- variations in the Fair Value of investment property +/- other portfolio result.
 Public RREC or PRREC Public regulated real estate company/companies (also referred to as a Belgian Real Estate Investment Trust or BE-REIT).
 PwC The private limited company PriceWaterhouseCoopers Bedrijfsrevisoren BCVBA, with registered office at Culliganlaan 5, 1831 Machelen, registered in the Crossroads Bank for Enterprises under company number VAT No. BE 0429.501.944 (Brussels Register of Legal Entities).
-R Regulated real estate company A company that the FSMA has entered on the list of regulated real estate companies under Belgian law, that is accordingly recognised as a regulated real estate company and is governed by the Law on Regulated Real Estate Companies of 12 May 2014 and the Royal Decree on Regulated Real Estate Companies of 13 July 2014, as amended from time to time.
-Rental income The arithmetical sum of the rental income invoiced by the Company based on the concluded tenancy agree-

-Rental income The arithmetical sum of the rental income invoiced by the Company based on the concluded tenancy agree- ment over the period of a financial year, or part thereof.
+R Regulated real estate company A company that the FSMA has entered on the list of regulated real estate companies under Belgian law that is accordingly recognised as a regulated real estate company and is governed by the Law on Regulated Real Estate Companies of 12 May 2014 and the Royal Decree on Regulated Real Estate Companies of 13 July 2014, as amended from time to time.
+Rental income The arithmetical sum of the rental income invoiced by the Company based on the concluded tenancy agreement over the period of a financial year, or part thereof.
 Royal Decree on Regulated Real Estate Companies The Royal Decree of 13 July 2014 on Regulated Real Estate Companies, as published in the Belgian Official Journal of 16 July 2014 and as amended from time to time.
 Royal Decree of 14 November 2007 The Royal Decree of 14 November 2007 on the obligations of issuers of financial instruments that are admitted to trading on a regulated market, as published in the Belgian Official Journal of 3 December 2007, and amended from time to time.
 RREC Regulated real estate company/companies.
+Total Rent The Total Rent the Company would bill under its tenancy agreements, if 100% of the property portfolio were to be let, based on its asking price at year end, including assets under construction if applicable and estimated annual rental income for hostel activities.